-- Ability to resolve difficult, complex and sensitive situations often under pressure. - Ability to initiate and manage change in a diverse environment. - Ability to clearly and concisely express ideas and concepts in written and oral form. - Ability to manage and monitor the effective use of financial and material resources. - · Ability to supervise and direct a team of professional and support staff. - The ability to allocate appropriate time and resources for successful achievement of goals, and foresee risks and allow for contingencies when planning. - Ability to implement clear goals that are consistent with agreed strategies, identify priority activities and assignments, adjust priorities as required. - Ability to work strategically to realize organizational goals, develop strategies, set clear visions. - Advanced communication and negotiation skills to establish and maintain trusted partnerships for achievement of objectives and to develop close and effective working relationships with diverse stakeholders. - Skill in the identification of new opportunities or requirements to meet challenges in the field and propose changes. - Strong understanding of supply chain processes, from programme needs assessment, through planning, procurement and contracting, logistics and delivery, monitoring and evaluation. - Strong overall knowledge and understanding of UNICEF programmes, public procurement principles, financial and legal aspects of supply chain issues, ethics and risk management of supply chain operations.
+- Ability to resolve difficult, complex and sensitive situations often under pressure. - Ability to initiate and manage change in a diverse environment.

+- Ability to clearly and concisely express ideas and concepts in written and oral form. - Ability to manage and monitor the effective use of financial and material resources. - Ability to supervise and direct a team of professional and support staff. - Ability to work strategically to realize organizational goals, develop strategies, set clear visions. - Strong communication and negotiation skills to establish and maintain trusted partnerships for achievement of objectives and to develop close and effective working - relationships with diverse stakeholders. - Ability to identify and analyze systemic issues, formulate opinions and make conclusions and recommendations to resolve same. - Skill in the identification of new opportunities or requirements to meet challenges in the field and propose changes. - Strong knowledge of latest developments and technology in supply chain management. - Strong understanding of supply chain processes, from programme needs assessment, through planning, procurement and contracting, logistics and delivery, monitoring and evaluation. - Strong overall knowledge and understanding of UNICEF programmes, public procurement principles, financial and legal aspects of supply chain issues, ethics and risk management of supply chain operations.

 VII.
 Recruitment Qualifications Education: An advanced university degree is required in Business Administration, Management, Economics, Supply Chain Management, Logistics, Procurement, Contract/Commercial Law, International Development, Health or related social science field, or relevant first-level university degree (Bachelor's) in conjunction with a valid relevant professional certification is required.
-Experience: A minimum of eight (8) years of relevant experience, at the national and international levels, in supply, logistics, procurement, contracting, administration and/or other directly-related technical fields is required.
+A first level university degree (Bachelor's) in a relevant technical field (as identified above), in conjunction with seven (7) years of relevant work experience in supply, logistics, procurement, contracting, administration and/or other directly- related technical field, may be taken in lieu of an advanced university degree.
+Experience: A minimum of five (5) years of relevant experience, at the national and international levels, in supply, logistics, procurement, contracting, administration and/or other directly-related technical fields is required.
 Understanding of development and humanitarian work.
 Emergency experience an advantage.
-Health supply chain management experience an advantage.
-Language Requirements: Fluency in English is required.
+Language Requirements: Health supply chain management experience an advantage.
+Fluency in English is required.
 Knowledge of another official UN language (Arabic, Chinese, French, Russian or Spanish) or a local language is an asset.